Introduction to Installing Skylar One

 The Management Node allows administrators to install, configure, and update packages on the Compute Nodes cluster, Storage Nodes , and the Load Balancer.
 The Management Node also allows administrators to deploy and update services running on the Compute Cluster.

-The SL1 Agent
+The Skylar One Agent

 Similar to a Data Collector or Message Collector, the agent collects data about infrastructure and applications.